edtsech/cljstest/README.md

 ## Usage

+1. Clojure doesn't have to be on your system, it will be automatically installaed as project dependency
-1. Install Leiningen, [2 version](https://raw.github.com/technomancy/leiningen/preview/bin/lein) is recommended;
+1. Install Leiningen, [2 version](https://raw.github.com/technomancy/leiningen/preview/bin/lein) is recommended
 1. g clone git://github.com/edtsech/cljstest.git
 1. cd cljstest
 1. lein2 deps